First Time User? Enroll now.

 An injury to the roof of your mouth, the back of your throat, or a tonsil can injure deeper tissues in your head or neck.
-These injuries can happen when a child falls with a pointed object, such as a pencil or Popsicle stick, in his or her mouth.
+These injuries can happen when a child falls with a pointed object, such as a pencil or the stick from a frozen treat, in his or her mouth.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.